nikomatsakis/rustacean-principles/src/how_rust_feels.md

 ## [🐎 Performant](./how_rust_feels/performant.md): "idiomatic code runs efficiently"

 > In Rust, the fastest code is often the most high-level: convenient features like closures, iterators, or async-await map down to code that is at once efficient and which uses minimal memory.
-Rust also gives you the ability to control low-level details, which means that you can tune performance when needed.

 ## [💪🏽 Empowering](./how_rust_feels/empowering.md): "just a few lines of code can do a lot of work"